Harvard Glaucoma Fairness: A Retinal Nerve Disease Dataset for Fairness Learning and Fair Identity Normalization: Experiment Analysis

 The role of data augmentation techniques or adversarial fairness loss in the 3D baseline model is unclear.
 As a result, Adv, SimCLR, SupCon, FSCL, and FSCL+ are not used to evaluate 3D OCT B-scans images.
 Table \ref{tbl:oct_race} presents the performance on OCT B-scans images w.r.t. race identities.
 It shows a similar pattern as Table \ref{tbl:rnflt_race}, where the Black group exhibits lower AUC than the other two groups.
 Once again, the proposed FIN improves the AUC for the Black group.

 Table \ref{tbl:oct_gender} displays a similar pattern to Table \ref{tbl:rnflt_gender}, where the performances w.r.t. the male and female groups are comparable.
 The proposed FIN can enhance the performances w.r.t. both groups.
 Moreover, the proposed ES-Acc and ES-AUC metrics align more closely with Acc and AUC.
 This is because the difference between the two groups is relatively small.

+In Tables \ref{tbl:rnflt_marital} and \ref{tbl:rnflt_ethnicity}, we present the fairness results associated with marital status and ethnicity, respectively, utilizing AUC as the metric of interest.
+The proposed FIN stands out by achieving the highest ES-AUC score for both categories.
+This trend is consistent with our previous observations in other tables, where we found that fair adversarial and contrastive losses play a crucial role in enhancing marginal fairness across diverse groups.

+Regarding marital status, disparities are most evident, particularly between the widowed and legally separated groups, showing the largest AUC discrepancies, ranging from 40\% to 50\%.

+However, our FIN strategy effectively raises the AUC performance of the legally separated group to an impressive 85.19\%, thereby reducing the AUC disparity with the widowed group to a minimum of 6.4\%.

+Regarding ethnicity, our FIN proves its value by enhancing the performance of the non-Hispanic group while preserving a comparable AUC for the Hispanic group.
+This outcome contributes to a substantial augmentation in the ES-AUC, thus further illustrating the efficacy of our proposed approach.

+In addition, we explore the application of the proposed FIN not only during the training but also in the pre-training phase, exemplified by its integration with FSCL+ \cite{wang2022fairness}, denoted as FSCL+ w/ FIN.
+As depicted in Table \ref{tbl:rnflt_race}, FSCL+ w/ FIN exhibits enhanced performance across all metrics compared to FSCL+.
+Similar improvement on multiple metrics can be consistently observed in Table \ref{tbl:rnflt_gender}, \ref{tbl:rnflt_marital}, and \ref{tbl:rnflt_ethnicity}, demonstrating the efficacy of the proposed FIN in mitigating demographic disparities throughout various demographic attributes.
+These results demonstrate that the potential of our FIN module can be used with other existing model fairness-promoting techniques to collectively improve model equity.

+We next present the fairness performance metrics for various racial groups, utilizing the \textbf{validation set}.
+It's important to note that all the checkpoints mentioned in this paper are chosen based on the results derived from this validation set, which consists of 100 Asian samples, 100 Black samples, and 100 White samples.
+From the findings presented in Table \ref{tbl:val_rnflt_race}, we can observe that the overall performance patterns gleaned from the validation set correspond closely with those acquired from the test set.

 Last but not least, using 3D OCT B-scans images leads to better performance on the metric AUC than using RNFLT maps with the baseline model and the baseline model with the proposed FIN.